opensupplyhub/open-supply-hub-api-examples/how_to/fuzzy_search_guide.md

-# Searching for Facilities on Open Supply Hub
+# Searching for Facilities on Open Supply Hub using the /v1/production-locations/ endpoint

 The `GET /api/v1/production-locations/` endpoint provides intelligent search capabilities that help you find production locations even with incomplete information, typos, or partial addresses—similar to how Google search works.